 Beneficiary Selection Criteria

-The survey system that SBM follows is the backbone of our work.
-After careful surveys, we shortlist the most deserving beneficiaries from the extreme vulnerable settings.
-This evaluation process is carried out by considering the multiple factors including the total number of family members, their age, health & educational status etc. The survey team identifies the vulnerability of the family and categorizes them accordingly based on the number of dependent members in the family by considering the differently-abled, widow, senior citizens, pregnant women, deserted women and single parents.
-Based on these data we have shortlist our beneficiaries and divide our beneficiaries into three categories.
-The beneficiary who comes under BPL (Below Poverty Line) category will be assisted through our different programmes.
+The survey system that SBM follows is fundamental to our work.
+After careful surveys, we shortlist the most deserving beneficiaries living in extremely vulnerable settings.
+This evaluation process is carried out by considering multiple factors like the total number of family members, their age, health & educational status and the number of dependent members in the family.
+This exercise includes the differently-abled, widow, senior citizens, pregnant women, abandoned women and single parents.
+By analyzing the surveyed data, we shortlist and divide our beneficiaries into three categories and the BPL (Below Poverty Line) category will be assisted through our different programmes.

-The BPL categorization is calculated by deducting the four major expenses, (Rent + Electricity + Education + Medical) from the monthly household income, and the remaining amount will be divided with the total number of family members to obtain the per capita income, if the per capita income is less than 1500 INR, then the family falls under BPL category.
+The BPL categorization is calculated by deducting the four major expenses, (Rent + Electricity + Education + Medical) from the monthly household income.
+The remaining amount after deducting the expenses will be divided with the total number of family members to obtain the per capita income of the family.
+If the per capita income is less than 1500 INR, then the family falls under the BPL category.